 Preservation Method: A known volume of sample is filtered onto a 25 mm GF/F filter, folded in half and wrapped in aluminum foil.
 Foil is stored at –20oC until analysis.

-QA/QC programs
+Field and Laboratory QA/QC programs

 Precision

 Field variability.
 Three successive grab samples are collected for the monthly grab samples.
-Low tide samples at two sites (BH and VA) are collected successively by hand about one minute apart, high tide samples at these sites are collected via Van Dorn collection method.
-At the other two sites (CH and WI) a Van Dorn sampler is used to collect high tide samples.
-Low tide samples at WI are collected by hand.
-Van Dorn samples are taken within approximately two minutes of each other.
 A 5-lb. weight attached to the sampler is suspended 0.5 m below the Van Dorn sample collection tube.
 The sampler and weight are lowered carefully until the weight touches the channel bottom, ensuring that replicate samples are collected at the same depth.

 Laboratory variability.
 The University of Washington Marine Chemistry Laboratory runs test standards and checks samples in duplicate or triplicate.
 Three blanks for CHN analysis are run monthly.